vimpostor/blog/content/extending-scheme-handlers.md

 Seriously though, don't use this, this is cursed beyond limits and doesn't handle some edge cases correctly.

 Instead I implemented a much cleaner and robust solution: There is a [Spotify launcher](https://github.com/kpcyrd/spotify-launcher) application written in Rust, that is basically the official Spotify desktop application but with automatic updates added.
-So I went ahead and [implemented single instance mode in the launcher directly](https://github.com/kpcyrd/spotify-launcher/pull/23), removing the need for any shell shenanigans.
+So I went ahead and [implemented single instance support in the launcher directly](https://github.com/kpcyrd/spotify-launcher/pull/23), removing the need for any shell shenanigans.
 With this patch, opening Spotify links finally works like you would expect:

 {{ video(url="https://github.com/vimpostor/blog/assets/21310755/5443f4d4-aec2-401f-971d-e8b73c2a1788") }}